yoseb123/lecture04-inputs-lists/README.md

-# Lists and Data demo code
+# Inputs and Lists

-Code demoing input controls, list views, and network data access
+This repository contains code examples demonstrating Android input controls, ListViews, and network data access.
+See the accompanying [lecture notes](https://info448-s17.github.io/lecture-notes/interactive-views.html) for more details.